 Summer 2008 an update to the roofing and mechanical systems of the three-story academic and residential building, Chardin de Teillhard, were completed.
 The building was transformed into an academic and residential building from a skilled nursing residence in 2007.

-The main entrance to the Connolly Center was remodeled during the summer of 2008.
+The main entrance to the Redhawk Center was remodeled during the summer of 2008.
 An existing wall was removed to improve circulation within the building and other improvements, such as new paint, carpet and check in desk, were also added.

 The new team locker room was created for visiting athletic team use.
 The locker room is located by the existing women's restroom on the first floor.
 The addition also includes some remodeling of the Athletic Offices.